rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 10. When looking at my virtual machine's detail page I clicked on the Optical drive (empty), click "choose disc image" and pointed at the downloaded installed CD
 11. Click Start.
 12. At "Welcome to FreeDOS 1.2" blue screen, hit TAB key
-13. Add type a space than add "raw" (without quotes) press enter
+13. You will see a line that begins with a boot instruction.
+Add a space than add the word "raw" (without quotes) press enter
 14. Follow the install instructions, when you get to "Drive C: does not appear to be partitioned" dialog, pick "Yes - Partition drive C:"
 15. On the next screen pick "Yes - Please reboot now"
 16. When at the "Welcome to FreeDOS 1.2" screen hit TAB again
-17. Add the space raw " row" to the command and press enter
+17. Once again add a space and type "raw" to the command then press enter
 18. Pick "Yes - continue with the installation"
 19. Pick "Yes - Please erase and format drive C:"
 20. At this point its a normal FreeDOS install
-21. When the install is done and reboots choose the "boot from system disk",you now should have a working FreeDOS on VirtualBox
+21. When the install is done and reboots "eject" the virtual CD form the "Optical Drive" in the VirtualBox panel, then choose "boot from system disk",you now should have a working FreeDOS on VirtualBox

 ## Native Oberon System 3 on Virtual Box